-The Reverend Benjamin Safer Digital Collection contains sermonettes, correspondence, photographs, and other materials, including materials on the Jacksonville Jewish Community.
+The Reverend Benjamin Safer Digital Collection contains sermonettes, correspondence, photographs, and other items, including materials relating to the wider Jacksonville Jewish Community.

 Assembled here is a collection of Benjamin Safer’s writings, including personal letters, notebooks (pinkasim) jottings and sermonettes.
 The sermonettes are particularly interesting due to the fact that Safer used the Hebrew alphabet to write down the English speeches that he delivered to the community.
 By writing English in Hebrew characters, Safer was able to ensure that he could read and remember his thoughts with confidence.
 Safer’s notebooks (pinkasim) contain lexicographical entries written in English, English in Hebrew script and Yiddish, and they reveal his endeavors to elevate his knowledge of English.
 These notebooks and sermonettes not only provide a glimpse into the life of a Jewish immigrant in America, they are also linguistically fascinating and will facilitate further research into Jewish languages and language acquisition.
 Of additional interest to researchers of Yiddish will be Safer’s personal correspondence.